chee/helm-frame/README.md

 sure ! fix my code ! make me cry ! open for PRs and discussion in the issues

+## limitations

+* won't be great on tiling window managers without the ability to class it as a floating window
+* will switch space if emacs is in macOS full screen mode (is there a way to tell macOS that the helm frame is a popup window?)

 ## todo

 * allow customization of:
   - window title
   - width and height
+* handle the limitation re: full screen mode on macOS
 * move somewhere warm
 * make some friends in the movie biz
 * pay ryan gosling to breath on my skin